Ewooral/leetcode-and-algoexpert-solutions/python/Pseudocode.md

        outOfBounds(row, col, height, row)
             return row < 0 or col < 0 or row > height or col > width

+# QUICK SORT
+1. Given an Array of integers, [8, 5, 2, 9, 5, 6, 3]
+we're gonna chose the first element  as our pivot, p = 8
+2. we're gonna initialize two pointers l, and r where l points to 5, and r points to 3.
+3. while r >= l, continue to loop
+4. while looping, if the l > p and r < p:
+5. we'll swap the l and r, if Yes
+6. if l is not > or = p, we'll increase l by 1
+7. if r is not < p, we'll decrease r by 1
+8. while l and r overlap, we'll swap p with final position of r
+9. We'll repeat the iteration again
+10. leftSubarrayIsSmaller = (length of the left subarray)r - 1 - s < e - r + 1(length of the right subarray)
+11. O(n log n)T and O(log n )S